DavidJCobb/pokecustomemerald/include/menus/short_string_entry/README.md

 ## Remaining tasks

-* Get the game to a point where it can actually compile again.

 * Finish implementing menu cursors within the short string entry menu.

   * The "custom keyboard" widget has a cursor built-in, though we can't influence its palette, which is perhaps an issue.